Invasion (cancer): Types of invasive growth in tumor progression and therapy efficacy

-Invasive growth and the development of drug resistance are related processes that play the most important role in tumor progression: in particular in metastasis.
-It is very likely that the same signaling pathways are involved in cell migration and the development of tumor resistance to therapy.
+Invasive growth and the development of drug resistance are related processes that play an important role in tumor progression: in particular in metastasis.
+It is likely that the same signaling pathways are involved in cell migration and the development of tumor resistance to therapy.

-Migrating tumor cells (regardless of the movement’s type) are more resistant to chemotherapy and radiotherapy than non-moving cells.
+Migrating tumor cells (regardless of the movement's type) are more resistant to chemotherapy and radiotherapy than non-moving cells.
 This is largely due to the fact that migrating cells temporarily lose their ability to divide.
-It is also the fact that moving tumor cells display increased activity of anti-apoptotic genes, which causes resistance to chemotherapeutic drugs aimed at induction of programmed cell death.
+It is also due to the fact that moving tumor cells display increased activity of anti-apoptotic genes, which causes resistance to chemotherapeutic drugs aimed at induction of programmed cell death.
 In addition, cells in the EMT state are known to also exhibit chemoresistance.
 This drug resistance is due to induction, during EMT, of the synthesis of the ABC family proteins responsible for the efflux of chemotherapeutic drugs out of the cell.
 The main transcription factors that trigger EMT and, at the same time, positively regulate the activity of ABC transporters include TWIST1, Snail, etc.

-Recently obtained data indicate strong association between collective migration and resistance to radiotherapy and chemotherapy.
-According to our own research, breast tumors containing both alveolar and trabecular structures, as well as demonstrating significant morphological diversity, are characterized by increased drug resistance.
-Interestingly, the contribution of the trabecular structures to chemoresistance is probably explained by the high activity of ABC transporters in tumor cells of a given morphological variant.
+There potentially exists a strong association between collective migration and resistance to radiotherapy and chemotherapy.
+According to research by Krakhmal et al., breast tumors containing both alveolar and trabecular structures, as well as demonstrating significant morphological diversity, are characterized by increased drug resistance.
+The contribution of the trabecular structures to chemoresistance is probably explained by the high activity of ABC transporters in tumor cells of a given morphological variant.
 In contrast, resistance of breast tumors containing the alveolar structure is explained by other, yet unidentified, causes.